oktetlabs/styleguides/cguide.md

-- **Attributes.** GCC attributes should be used wherever necessary, however the main problem with them is that different versions of GCC/clang on different platform support different sets of attributes, sometimes with slighltly different semantics.
+- **Attributes.** GCC attributes should be used wherever necessary, however the main problem with them is that different versions of GCC/clang on different platform support different sets of attributes, sometimes with slightly different semantics.
 To make things worse, there is no definitively list that would show which attributes are supported by which compilers.
 Therefore the preferred way is to use them through conditionally defined macro wrappers, like: